bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bonnycastle.md

 7. He wrote a novel paper on the approximate calculus of polynomials.
 8. He published a paper on spherical trigonometry, one of the most important papers in this field.

 Born 29 December 1751, Hardwick, Buckinghamshire, England.
-Died 15 May1821, Woolwich, Kent, England.
+Died 15 May 1821, Woolwich, Kent, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bonnycastle/)